MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 We will now proceed to estimate the common dispersion values across all genes by the Conditional Maximum Likelihood **(CML)** method *see Robinson MD and Smyth GK 2008* [paper](http://biostatistics.oxfordjournals.org/content/9/2/321).

 The **CML** method involves computing a matrix of quantile-quantile normalized counts, *called pseudo-counts.* The pseudo-counts are adjusted in such a way that the library sizes are equal for all samples, while preserving differences between groups and variability within each group.
-The pseudo-counts are included in the output of the function, but are intended mainly for internal use of edgeR.
+The pseudo-counts are included in the output of the function, but are intended mainly for the internal use of edgeR.

 ```{r}
 > cds <- estimateCommonDisp(cds)